DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

         dependency:
             regularisation_method: NDF

+If you want this parameter to appear when the value is not a None value, you can type the string 'not None'.

 Options
 '''''''

 If you have a closed list of options for your parameter, you should enter them here.
-The case will not matter.
+The case will matter.

 .. code-block:: yaml